vampeye123421/Stellara-Updates/README.md

 Stellara is an **amateur, recreational, and hobbistic personal project** developed and maintained purely out of love for astronomy ("just for the love of the hobby").

 - **No Commercial Activity & Premium Feature Lock**: Although the codebase contains experimental structures for a premium tier ('Stellara Pro' via Stripe), these features are entirely locked, non-functional, and disabled.
 The platform does not process payments, sell services, or conduct any commercial transactions.
+Clubs, community pages, and group features are active community functionality and are not part of any paid tier.
 - **Provided "As Is"**: The entire platform, including any locked or visible preview components, is provided strictly 'as is' without guarantees of availability, continuous development, or accuracy.
 - **Limitation of Liability & Waiver of Recourse**: The creator assumes absolutely no civil or criminal liability for any direct or indirect consequences resulting from the use of this hobbyist platform.
 By using Stellara, you acknowledge its non-commercial state and explicitly waive any right to legal recourse, claims, or court action against the maintainer.